sourabhyadav/100-days-0f-DL-DevOps/README.md

 ### Day 15: Pytorch Full-connect Neural Network
 * Implemented a FC layer based NN from scratch in Pytorch
 * Performed training loop and accuracy stuff on our own

+### Day 16: Pytorch CNN model building from scratch
+* Implemented a CNN model from scratch
+* Trained model on CFIR10 classification dataset